ibm-cloud-docs/vmwaresolutions/cr/cr_viewingclusters.md

    * **Status**: The status of the cluster.
 The status can have one of the following values:
       * Initializing: The cluster is being created and configured.
       * Modifying: The cluster is being modified.
-      * Ready to use: The cluster is ready to use.
+      * Available: The cluster is ready to use.
       * Deleting: The cluster is being deleted.
       * Deleted: The cluster is deleted.
    * **Actions**: Click the **Delete** icon ![Delete icon](../../icons/delete.svg "Delete") to delete the cluster.